-Recommendation 2: When reporting an intra-day repo, if it is not possible to report azero collateral allocation should be reported in the initial loan NEWT report and no COLU report, should be made at the end-of-the day-collateral update report should show zero collateral.
+Recommendation 2: When reporting an intra-day repo, zero collateral should be reported in the NEWT report and no COLU report should be made at the end of the day.

 1.6 Should auto-collateralized intra-day cash borrowing be reported?